PeterDrake/cs369/assignments/linear_regression.md

 # The Normal Equation
 It happens that, for the case of linear regression, there is a closed-form formula for finding the best line.
 It is described [in equation 4 here](https://stats.libretexts.org/Bookshelves/Computing_and_Modeling/Supplemental_Modules_(Computing_and_Modeling)/Regression_Analysis/Simple_linear_regression/Simple_Linear_Regression_(with_one_predictor)).

-Since these data only have a single value (rather than a vector) for $x$, this is simpler than the version on p.
-134 of Géron.
+Since these data only have a single value (rather than a vector) for $x$, this is simpler than the version in Géron (p.
+134, equation 4-4).

 Complete the function `regress_normal` to return these two values, which define the best line through the data.